coreyd303/Navigable-SwiftUI/Sources/Navigable/HatchNavigation.docc/HatchNavigation.md

 ---

 ### 💡 This example demonstrates how to use `applyNavigation` with either `ViewModel` that conform to `Navigable`, or a view that conforms to `NavigableView`.
-- To see this in action checkout the demo app at `*/Sources/NavigationSample` in the `HatchNavigation` module!
+- To see this in action, check out the demo app in the [`Example/NavigableSampleApp`](https://github.com/coreyd303/Navigable-SwiftUI/tree/main/Example/NavigableSampleApp) folder!

+**Run the Example:**
+1. Clone this repository
+2. Open `Example/NavigableSampleApp/NavigableSampleApp.xcodeproj`
+3. Build and run to see Navigable in action!

 In `Views` that leverage a `ViewModel`:
 - `@State var viewModel` drives the navigation state.